 1. After you have accepted the driver priority levels, click “Next: Analyze Cost.”

-2. After the Cost Constraint Analysis page displays, on the Ribbon in the Analysis tab, click Close.
+2. After the Cost Constraint Analysis page displays, on the ribbon in the Analysis tab, click Close.

-Notice the name of the portfolio analysis is listed on one row and the baseline scenario is listed directly below.
+Notice that the name of the portfolio analysis is listed on one row and the baseline scenario is listed directly below.

 Comparing Projects with Business Drivers

 The second step after setting up a portfolio analysis is prioritizing projects.
-When considering a portfolio of projects, you will designate how projects relate to each business driver in terms of importance and this will further refine the results in the portfolio.
+When considering a Portfolio of Projects, you will designate how projects relate to each business driver in terms of importance, and this will further refine the results in the portfolio.
 This step is important because it will help determine the strategic value for the overall portfolio and will indicate a priority level for each individual project (if desired).
-The overall goal is that each project is rated against the business drivers in a 6 point scale ranging from “no rating” to “extreme.”
+The overall goal is that each project is rated against the business drivers in a 7-point[AU: see earlier query re 6 or 7 points] scale ranging from “no rating” to “extreme.”

 To compare projects with business drivers: